 Rakisits continued: "President Obama and high-level officials recently hosted separately Pakistan Prime Minister Nawaz Sharif and Pakistan's Chief of Army Staff, Gen Raheel Sharif.
 Both visits went very well."

-As a result, Rakisits said "such negative congressional reaction to the sale of the F-16s will come as a deep disappointment to officials in Islamabad."
+As a result, Rakisits said he says "such negative congressional reaction to the sale of the F-16s will come as a deep disappointment to officials in Islamabad."

 Pakistan's disappointment is closely linked with events concerning Afghanistan.

-Should the deal not transpire, Rakisits said it would be "a big mistake on the part of Congress."
+Should the deal not transpire, Rakisits said it is of the opinion this would be "a big mistake on the part of Congress."

 "With an eye on a rising China, starting under President Bush and continued under President Obama, Washington has made it very clear that in the long-term India would play a more important role than Pakistan in its geo-strategic calculations for the region," Rakisits said.